Skip navigation

 October Rookie Report WRs

 Nabers belongs in a tier of his own, still ranking No. 1 in PPR fantasy points among rookie receivers despite missing two games due to a concussion.
-His wildly high 13 targets per game gives not just rookie WR1 ceiling, but overall WR1 ceiling.
+His wildly high 13 targets per game gives him not just a rookie WR1 ceiling, but an overall WR1 ceiling.

 The rest of the group are not auto-starts.
 Thomas is a productive target in a struggling Jags offense.
 Harrison is a touchdown-dependent play that will require some patience, especially after suffering a concussion in Week 6.
 Both are in the WR2 mix.